By NBH, Ph.D., Director of Research and Education, Natural Bio Health

 Why would a pharmaceutical company continue to manufacture Provera or Prempro with these inherent risks?
 Experts now recommend the HRT regimen should only be taken in the lowest dose and for the shortest period of time to control menopausal symptoms, after which time the HRT regimen should be stopped in hopes of avoiding any harm.
-Knowing the scientific facts, it seems unreasonable for a physician to continue prescribing Prempro.
+Knowing the scientific facts, it seems unreasonable for a provider to continue prescribing Prempro.
 However without estrogen, women lose all of the tremendous health benefits and may suffer an increase in morbidity and mortality from estrogen deprivation.

 Does Estrogen Cause Cancer?